p1983-web/ms1-kayaking-project/README.md

 I have included descriptions, author, and keywords into the head element to increase traffic to the website.
 I have also labelled each page differently so that if the user has multiple tabs open it is easy to recognise each tab.

-##### Redirect

-I have also included a redirect file so if any of the links don't work or the page does not show up they are redirected back to the homepage.
-Please see credit for the code used for this function.

-***

 #### Features Specific to Pages

 ###### Homepage
-* A hero image reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
+* A 3 slide carousel with photos of kayaking with text overlay and buttons to the 3 main pages and a slogan to entice users to continue reading.
-* An “About” section with information of what Plant Factory does, including an image of the owner.
-On smaller devices are stacked, and in 2 columns on larger resolutions.
-* A “Benefits sections” listing 3 benefits of having more plants in the office.
-On smaller devices this is stacked, medium devices have 2 columns, and the last benefit is arranged underneath, and larger devices is in 3 separate columns.
-* A “What we offer” section which is displayed stacked on smaller devices and in 2 columns on larger screens.
-It offers potential clients the option of potted plants or bespoke features.
-Underneath the option is another link to the “Contact Us” form.
+* A What we do 3 column section showing the 3 disciplines of kayaking and images of these disciplines.
+* A River trips section split into 3 columns showing River Trips, Events, and Kayaking Trips Abroad.

-###### Testimonial
+###### River Trips
-* The “Testimonial” page includes a carousel at the top, paired with an overlay for text colour contrast.
-The carousel gives the user the ability to click on the arrow to go forward or back and also allows the user to change which image is viewed using the buttons on the bottom.
-I changed the controls on the carousel to invert the colour from the standard white so it would be easier to see.
-The text includes information about the client and the type of option they opted for.
-Below the carousel is the testimonies.
-The testimonies are in relation to the images in the carousel and at the bottom of the text is where each testimony is from.
-I have scaled the carousel images to be large.
-This is because it is a showcase of the type of work the business has carried out.
-* I have staggered the testimonies on all devices.
+* A River Trips page split between Blog Articles and a gutter with events.
+In the future this can be logged to blog posts, Events and Trips Abroad
+* This page has a hero image promoting Kayaking.

 ###### Form
 * The “Form” page consists of the form and universal features only.
+The fields are validated except for Comments.
-* The form includes fields for the user to enter their business name and contact details using - input type="text"
+* The form includes fields for the user to enter their First Name and last name - input type="text"
-* The email input field requires the answer to be an email
+* The email input field requires the answer to be an email.
-* The phone number input field must be a number to be valid.
 * The preferred contact method is selected using a radio button.
 This is because there is an option for both contact methods to be selected.
 By using a radio button errors are avoided that may upset the user.
 * Options they would like to talk about is a checklist.
 This is to ensure the submitted form goes to the correct team.
-* There is a - textarea - to allow the user to ask any further details.
-I have used placeholder text to encourage the user to make any further comments.
+* There is a - textarea - to allow the user to comment and ask questions.
 * The submit button is large and changes colour when hovered over.
 * The form is stacked for mobile use.
 For the larger screens, the radio buttons and check list appear inline.
 * The labels are clear as to what should go in the field and all fields are set to “required”.